Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch2/index.md

 	![Threshold Select All Blades ](ch_2_threshold_select_careful_zero_crossing.jpeg){ width="700" }

-## Sequential Implementation of the constant threshold triggering method
+## Sequential implementation of the constant threshold triggering method
 The vectorized implementation shown above is great... but we can do better.
 We are implement a sequential version of the constant threshold triggering method.
 This approach processes each sample in separately.

 There are two reasons why for preferring a sequential implementation: